CURRENT

 April 1–June 22, 2024: Prevailing Landscapes, Gordon Smith Gallery of Canadian Art, North Vancouver, Canada

-Prevailing Landscapes explores how the landscape is represented in contemporary art.
-An inquiry into the state of the contemporary Canadian landscape, the landscapes showcased here reflect on the politics of land, responding to nature as a system in flux, and working to adapt to altered material resources and new environmental and political conditions, meditating on a sense of place and the capacity to belong.
+Prevailing Landscapes is an inquiry into the state of the contemporary Canadian landscape.
+The landscapes showcased here reflect on the politics of land, responding to nature as a system in flux, and working to adapt to altered material resources and new environmental and political conditions, meditating on a sense of place and the capacity to belong.

 April 24, 2024: Read the Stir article At the Gordon Smith Gallery, Prevailing Landscapes contrasts Canada's distinct wilderness with urban forces